Chase Mobile App: Self-Directed Investing

 Outcomes

-Measured against the pre-launch baseline:
+Measured over 90 days post-launch against the pre-launch baseline:

 What I learned